gregmarine/ByGregMarine.com/Blog/src/2024/04/04_zen-and-too-cold-for-water.md

 I'm meeting up with Kerry here in a little bit for our mostly weekly fellowship.
 Instead of him coming to my place this time, he and I are meeting up at a place called *ZEN Kitchen & Bar*.
 Apparently he knows the owners or something.
 It sounds like a great place to enjoy a Pan Asian dining experience.
 Could this become my local Asian restaurant?!?
 I've been in search of one for the 2 years I've lived here...LOL Stay tuned!!!

+Aaannnddd...we're back!
+Yep, I'd say ZEN Kitchen will become my new local Asian restaurant...LOL Although it was a tad loud, the overall experience was fantastic.
+The food was amazing, the service was impeccable, the ambience was pleasant (with the exception of it being a tad loud), and the price was quite reasonable.
+Kerry and I shared a few sushi rolls and I had a Zen Tofu dinner with a spice level of *Thai Hot* and brown rice.

+The weekend is almost here.
+Lately, I haven't been chasing after the weekend.
+I don't whether it is living in Florida or just my growing older, but I seem to be enjoying each day for what it is.
+I think I may have written about it before.
+I'm grateful for every day now.
+When it's the weekend, great!
+When it is Monday, great!
+Whatever the day is, I'm happy it came.
+I was hoping to get out on the water this weekend.
+I even tested out my new inflatable paddle board to ensure it holds air well.
+It turns out, it will be too cold this weekend to be out on the water...LOL That's okay...I think next weekend should work out well...hehehe

+No more news on the work front.
+Hopefully I'll have some clarity soon.
+I'm still not worried about it.
+God is my provider.
+I look forward to what He has planned next.

+What will tomorrow bring?
+Let's find out together, shall we?!?